Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool creates a coding standard or best practice document, indexes it, and auto-pushes.
-It distinguishes from siblings like write_architecture_doc and write_bugfix_summary, ensuring no ambiguity.
+The description uses a specific verb-resource combination: 'Create a coding standard or best practice document, index it, and auto-push.'
+It clearly identifies the tool's purpose and distinguishes it from sibling tools like write_architecture_doc and write_bugfix_summary.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.